adrianskelton/project-2/README.md

 ### Bugs fixed

 **Problem:** The lightning bolts do not reach the 5th bolt for some reason, they only show 4 lightning bolts when it should be 5 to reflect 5 points.\
-Solution: called the changeLightning() function from the winGame() function forcing the bolts to update.
+**Solution:** Called the changeLightning() function from the winGame() function forcing the bolts to update.

 **Problem:** When I ran my quitmessage function this caused the hardreload function to stop working properly as there was now html ID's that were hidden and trying to be targeted by the hardreload function.\
 **Solution:** I had to make an if statement in the hardreload function to check if the quitgame function had been run.
 If it had been it would just use the "location.reload();" option instead of running the code affected by the hidden html.

 ## Credits

 ### Code Used

 - Tutorial I based my game on...
 [Follow link](https://www.youtube.com/watch?v=jaVNP3nIAv0)\
 You can view the origonal code for the game and see where I modified it accordingly and added my code to enhance the game visually and functionally.
-[Follow link](https://github.com/rldiao/web_practice/blob/master/index.js)\
+[Follow link](https://github.com/rldiao/web_practice/blob/master/index.js)
-- Tip to over-ride bootstrap modal css [Follow link](https://stackoverflow.com/questions/20854035/is-it-possible-to-customize-style-of-bootstrap-modal)\
+- Tip to over-ride bootstrap modal css [Follow link](https://stackoverflow.com/questions/20854035/is-it-possible-to-customize-style-of-bootstrap-modal)
-- Help aligning entire html to centre [Follow link](https://stackoverflow.com/questions/6464592/how-to-align-entire-html-body-to-the-cente)\
+- Help aligning entire html to centre [Follow link](https://stackoverflow.com/questions/6464592/how-to-align-entire-html-body-to-the-cente)
 - When I was stuck I referred to help from w3schools to figure it out [Follow link](https://www.w3schools.com/)

 ### Gathering knowledge

-Was unsure about commit message to use when taking away features [Follow link](https://stackoverflow.com/questions/48075169/semantic-commit-type-when-remove-something>)
+Was unsure about commit message to use when taking away features [Follow link](https://stackoverflow.com/questions/48075169/semantic-commit-type-when-remove-something>)\
 I used w3 schools website a lot when I got stuck with trying out new functions I got stuck on [Follow link](https://www.w3schools.com/jsref/prop_style_display.asp)

 ### Content